djplaner/blog/docs/2013/04/30/how-to-capture-the-full-benefits-of-the-creative-original-and-imaginative-efforts-of-teaching-staff/index.md

 ---
-title: How to capture the &quot;full benefits of the creative, original and imaginative efforts of&quot; teaching staff
+title: How to capture the \"full benefits of the creative, original and imaginative efforts of\" teaching staff
 date: 2013-04-30 11:53:51+10:00
 categories: ['bim', 'bim2', 'elearning']
 type: post